Katie Wittman Conklin

 As a member of the Two Rivers United Child Advocacy Center team, Aberash is passionate about building collaborative relationships with community stakeholders to provide comprehensive support services to survivors and their families.
 Her vision is a society where every individual feels safe, valued, and empowered.
 She is dedicated to ensuring families have access to the resources and support they need to thrive.

-Kim has been a leading force in identifying gaps in services for rural communities through her work at the Department of Health and Welfare – witnessing firsthand the need for better interventions, victim advocacy, social justice, and judicial outcomes for children who have been maltreated.
+As the District 2 Program Manager for Youth Safety and Permanency at the Idaho Department of Health and Welfare, Kim has been a leading force in identifying gaps in services for rural communities.
+She witnesses firsthand the need for stronger interventions, victim advocacy services, social justice, and improved judicial outcomes for children who have been maltreated.

 Over his seventeen (17) years in law enforcement and seven (7) years serving on the Nez Perce County Sexual Assault Response Team (SART), Detective Eylar is integral in identifying gaps for appropriate and accessible investigative services for children who have experienced abuse and witnessed violent crimes.